Dominexis/Project-Run-2/README.md

 Use `/trigger relative` to get your relative coordinates to the plot's origin.

+Use `/trigger night_vision` to toggle spectator night vision.

 # Player motion system
 You can apply motion to the player using scoreboards through the player launch functions from the Nexus.
 This is the closest we have to a true `/motion` command until Mojang actually adds it.